WEBSITE UNDER CONSTRUCTION – WEBSHOP COMING SOON

 Organic, Vegan, Handcrafted, Ecological and Activist chocolate

-Welcome in an universe of chocolate where respect and kindness are the main ingredients
+Welcome to an universe of chocolate where respect and kindness are the main ingredients

 Chøkolade produces its chocolate directly from cocoa beans, sourced from cocoa producers and imported by sail boat.
 Here, there is no blend: each chocolate is made from a single variety of cocoa to obtain chocolates with their own characteristics.
 Only high quality cocoas are selected.